Internet shopping gives you the whole world at your fingertips, but sometimes your local shop can be exactly what you need.

 Shopping in towns and cities

 You and your family and friends will know the best places to shop near you.
-Some towns have a good range of individual local shops as well as the high street chains, and it is good to support them if you can.
+Some towns have a good range of individual local shops as well as the high street chains, and it’s good to support them if you can.
 Many towns also have local markets.

 Most towns now have a good range of secondhand and vintage shops.
 Some are better than others, but if you have the time to look carefully and with an open mind you can find some real bargains – and, almost more importantly, something unique.
-Most things can be gently machine- washed at home and if you can do simple repairs and alterations to your second-hand bargains you will be able to dress in an original way for very little.
+Most things can be gently machine- washed at home and if you can do simple repairs and alterations to your second-hand bargains you’ll be able to dress in an original way without spending much money.